iWECHAMPIONSi/Pressure-Node-Timer/README.md

   - **'='**: Press to set the current room to a hiding spot (_mainly for GOS and TBS_)
   - **';'**: **(RIDGE ONLY)** Press to toggle if blitz or front angler spawns (_**remember to toggle again after they despawn**_)

+Don't worry if you click on the window, press Enter

+But don't press ctrl+c (closes the program)